 - Chatting or humming at quiet times

-- Sensory seeking to calm self: Some students with autism who are experiencing anxiety or who are feeling overwhelmed may seek sensory input as they find it calming.
+- Sensory seeking to calm self: Some autistic students who are experiencing anxiety or who are feeling overwhelmed may seek sensory input as they find it calming.
 Different students will find different types of input calming but some examples include:

 - Repetitive behaviours e.g. echolalia, pacing, flicking fingers close to eyes